Eye colors

 Heterochromia

-Heterochromia is free to add and doesn't require specific genes, but the colors available depend on the genes/patterns of your Veilhorn.
+The colors available for heterochromia depend on the genes/patterns of your Veilhorn.
 For example you can have one naturally colored eye, and one eye colored by the elemental alignment, but you may not use colors not present in your Veilhorn's genes/element.
 Some white patterns can cause heterochromia if the white pattern is only touching one eye.